Last Updated on by

 The photographer decided the detail in the mid-tone range was more important than either the brightest highlights or the deepest shadows.
 He set his exposure based on his light meter reading to record mid-tone detail.

 The detail was sacrificed in the snow where the sunlight illuminated the mountains as well as in the darkest shadows along the ridgeline.
 The snow area would measure as a “255” on a histogram (or 100% on The Zone System scale).
 That area is absolute white.
 The deepest shadows would measure as a “0”, or complete black.

 Let me show you a snapshot of what that looks like-

-Original Photograph by Andrew E. LarsenIllustration by Kent DuFault
+Andrew E. LarsenIllustration by Kent DuFault

 This illustration shows you the wide dynamic range the camera must attempt to capture- even in just one tiny portion of the frame.